 Can any red and blue 3D glasses be used?

-Glasses from other manufacturers may not be color compatible with the Edge Trainer.
+Glasses from other manufacturers may not be color compatible for vision training with the Edge Trainer.
 Polarized glasses cannot be used.

 Can I train during my season?

 Yes.
 Our experiences with professional sports teams have shown that vision training is effective in and out of season.